remko/xeps/whiteboarding.md

 - The whiteboarding operations we use are simple: you can only add, remove, or update 1 element at a time in a single operation.
-The advantage is that the transformation function is easy.
+The advantage is that the transformation function is easy, and that conflicts are easy to resolve.
 The disadvantages are:

     - An operation has less expressive power (you can't describe every possible whiteboard manipulation in a single operation)